 Letters to Father Christmas

-This annual event showcases the talent of all of our children (and even the staff!) as they put aside lessons for one day and put together their own short cabaret presentations, which they perform to each other and the parents.
+This annual event showcases the talent of all of our children (and staff!) as they put aside lessons for one day and put together their own short cabaret presentations, which they perform to each other and to the parents.
 The older children offer the ideas and help to choreograph what can turn out to be hilarious and memorable shows.

 Ad Alta Prae Clara